UoE-Dementia-Genomics/SMashIng-AD-RNA-Seq/WGCNA.md

 2: Keep genes with at least 20 samples with a count of 10 or higher
 3: Remove globin-encoding genes
 4: Variance stabilised transformation
-5: Correct for batch-effects / co-variates
+5: Correct for batch-effects / co-variates using limma

 ```
 #create DESeq2 object